codemis/Struts-PHP-Templating-Engine/readme.md

   6. It includes the page specific PHP file if it exists.
   7. It reads the page specific HTML file.
 Then it finds all ## variables in the html file, and replaces them with any set php variables, and page settings.
 So if you have a setting for the page called **title**, then ##title## will be replaced with the setting value.
   8. If the file exists,  it includes the code/modules/modules.php file where you can define layout wide modules.
-  9. The layout file is set based on the **template** setting in site.yml, if it exists either in the global settings, or the page specific settings, or it defaults to the **$layout_template**
+  9. The layout file is set based on the **template** setting in site.yml, if it exists either in the global settings, or the page specific settings, or it defaults to the **$layout_template** in the index.php file
   10. Now the function `renderLayout()` is called, which again parses any ## variables and sets them with any variables set in the PHP or the site.yml.
   11. It prints out the result.